 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED OR DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-We use and disclose PHI for a variety of reasons.
+How We May Use and Disclose Your Individually Identifiable Health Information (IIHI) We use and disclose IIHI for a variety of reasons.
 For some of those uses and disclosures, we will need your consent or specific authorization.
 Other uses and disclosures will not need your consent or specific authorization, including the categories which are described immediately below.

 Appointment Reminders: We will use only the modes of communication (phone, voicemail, text, e-mail, mail) for which you have given us permission.